MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/portal-extension.md

 > [!div class="mx-imgBorder"]
 > ![Portal Attestation](media/portals-pass.png "Portal Pass")

-When a pass is cancelled, the portal asks to confirm.
-If you cancel the pass, it will not show up in the view pass screen and the attestation will be deactivate.
-The record will still exists in the system.
+When **Cancel Pass** is selected, the portal asks for confirmation.
+When a pass is cancelled it will no longer show up in the view pass screen and the attestation will be deactivated.
+The record will still exist in the system.

 > [!div class="mx-imgBorder"]
 > ![Portal Attestation](media/portals-cancel-pass.png "Portal Pass")